-42 Costs

-Will the successful party's costs be borne by the opponent?
+42 Costs Will the successful party's costs be borne by the opponent?

 The Japanese system does not follow the UK-style "costs follow the event" rule, which allows the prevailing party to seek recovery of his or her costs, including attorney's fees, from the losing party.
 The prevailing party is entitled to recover only limited expenses from the losing party, including court filing fees, daily allowances, lodging and travel expenses paid to witnesses, and remuneration paid to experts, provided by the Law on Costs of Civil Procedure, Law No. 40 of 1971 (the LCCP).
 Courts hand down an award regarding the cost allocation together with their judgment on the merits.
-Attorney's fees must be borne by each party, except for very limited daily allowance and expenses paid to the counsel for appearance for the hearing, as provided by the LCCP.
-Further, a part of a lawyer's fees may be recoverable as a component of damage, if the plaintiff's cause of action is in tort.
+Attorney's fees must be borne by each party, except that very limited daily allowances and expenses paid to the counsel for the prevailing party for appearance at the hearing, as provided by the LCCP, shall be borne by the losing party.
+Furthermore, a part of a lawyer's fees may be recoverable as a component of damage, if the plaintiff's cause of action is in tort.